monicahoc/GettingandCleaningDataproject/CodeBook.md

 4) tidydataset
 	The requested data can be sketched as:

- volunteerid		 activityid    		timebodyaccelerationmeanx   		..........    frequencybodygyroscopejerkmagnitudestandarddeviation tion
+ volunteerid		 activityid    			timebodyaccelerationmeanx   		..........    frequencybodygyroscopejerkmagnitudestandarddeviation
            1	            WALKING		                 0.2773308            64 COLUMNS                       					-0.38160191
            1	   WALKING_UPSTAIRS		                 0.2554617                                          					-0.69393052
            1	 WALKING_DOWNSTAIRS		                 0.2891883                                          					-0.39191988